Pre and Post Operative Instructions

 Dr. Lazarus: 082 656 1961.
 You can send a Whatsapp picture of the operated area any time.

 Danni will call or message you the night before surgery, the evening of surgery and the morning after surgery.
 Ensure that your phone is on and that you can take her call (private number).

 - Feedback and rating

-If you are satisfied please give me a patient rating on Google or www.realself.com.
+If you are satisfied please give me a review on Google.
 Thank you for trusting me with your surgery.